kmlawson/greek-vocab/README.md

 * When possible include the gender of the noun or add it to previously added entries which still lack them to improve the list
 * If grammar notes are useful and can be easily made into a flashcard, feel free to incorporate them
 * Grammatical points may work better with English in the first field (question) and Greek in the second (answer)
 * Please do not make separate entries for every conjugation of a word.
 * Keep definitions simple, short, and clear as much as possible
 * Do not word for word copy long definitions from copyrighted dictionaries when contributing

+* Some of the lessons words were taken from the Memrise vocabulary for Duolingo, Nick_Marg